yazi-rs/yazi-rs.github.io/docs/faq.md

 Unfortunately, this cannot cater to all users, and even the colors needed by the same user in light/dark mode can vary, not to mention that some terminals have poor default color schemes, like this [#149 (comment)](https://github.com/sxyazi/yazi/issues/149#issuecomment-1798349727).

 So, please [use a Yazi theme](https://github.com/yazi-rs/themes) that matches your terminal theme.
-Of course, if you find a color that better covers most terminals, feel free to create a PR.
+Of course, if you find a color that better covers most terminals, feel free to create a PR!

 ## Why can't "Open" and "Enter" be a single command?